dr-polachan/Embedded-Systems-by-Dr.-Polachan/README.md

-# embedded-systems-design-course
+# Embedded Systems Course
-Course offered by Prof. Polachan at IIIT-Bangalore.
+Course offered by Dr. Polachan at IIIT-Bangalore.